 A clinic and a maternity facility reserved for soldiers’ families were built with all the amenities.
 The 22nd Military Medical Battalion provided doctors, nurses, and medicines to give health and maternity care for soldiers’ spouses and children.

 Furthermore, he also had a vocation training facility built.
 Many classes teaching tailoring lead to job security for the soldiers’ spouses and children.

 The General used to dine with his staff in the officers’ mess.
-One day, he said that in order to improve the combat resolve of a soldier, two needs had to be met: one is to arm him with adequate weapons and ammunitions; two is to provide a secure life condition to his spouses and children.
+One day, he said that to improve the combat resolve of a soldier, two needs had to be met: one is to arm him with adequate weapons and ammunitions; two is to provide a secure life condition to his spouses and children.

 LTC Nguyen Nho narrates:

 In 1966 Colonel Nguyen Van Hieu, 22nd Infantry Commander appointed me his press media officer.
 I worked with him for about a year then was transferred to the Dalat Military Academy.
-One must say that MG Hieu was very virtuous, kind and taciturn.
+One must say that MG Hieu was very virtuous, kind, and taciturn.
 He never skipped Sunday's mass and communion.
-Because I did not stay long with him, and besides I was only a First Lieutenant still limited in knowledge, I regretably do not recall General Hieu's well-mounted battles.
-But I did notice that since General Hieu assumed the command of the 22nd Infantry Division, the pacification program made great progress in the 22nd tactical zone.
-Each morning I went down to G3 to gather information, especially regarding pacification program, I discovered that we gained control of more and more villages.
+Because I did not stay long with him, and besides I was only a First Lieutenant still limited in knowledge, I regrettably do not recall General Hieu's well-mounted battles.
+But I did notice that since General Hieu assumed the command of the 22nd Infantry Division, the pacification program made significant progress in the 22nd tactical zone.
+Each morning I went down to G3 to gather information, especially regarding the pacification program, I discovered that we gained control of more and more villages.